 “Being able to see / hear excerpts from potential touring work is the most valuable aspect.
 It is extremely efficient from a time point of view.
 This is even more relevant for managers based in regional areas.”

 Showcase Victoria is Australia’s leading state-based performing arts marketplace and a critical component of Victoria’s touring ecology.
-It exists to provide a platform for producers, artists and theatre-makers to build relationships and promote their work to a wide range of venues and programmers, and ultimately to facilitate touring outcomes.
+It provides a unique platform for producers, artists and theatre-makers to build relationships and promote their work to a wide range of venues and programmers with the ultimate aim of facilitating touring.

 In 2019, Showcase Victoria turns 21 and we are excited to celebrate by introducing several new initiatives.
-These will include a streamed program structure allowing for attendance from a more diverse range of programming organisations including festivals and major performing arts companies; increased support for artists, producers and community presenters; and the establishment of two exciting new industry partnerships.
+These will include a streamed program structure allowing for attendance from a more diverse range of programming organisations including festivals and major performing arts companies; increased support for artists, producers and community presenters; the establishment of new industry partnerships; and a post-Showcase Victoria tour planning workshop for invited program participants.
 All will be revealed over the coming months!

 HOW DOES SHOWCASE VICTORIA WORK FOR VENUES & PROGRAMMERS?